SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: Experiment

 \paragraph{PoT.} Unexpectedly, incorporating a Python interpreter does not confer any advantage on our dataset (as shown in Table~\ref{tab:main result}), despite its positive impacts on other numerical reasoning tasks.
 In order to understand this, we randomly selected 50 claims wherein the PoT incorrectly predicted the final veracity labels and evaluated the quality of the generated Python programs.
-The errors, as assessed by human annotators, can be divided into four categories: (\emph{i})~\textit{Grounding errors}, where the program incorrectly associates data with the respective cells in the table; (\emph{ii})~\textit{Program errors}, which encompass mistakes such as incorrect or missing arguments/variables, and erroneous operations; (\emph{iii}) \textit{Ambiguity errors}, where the claim contains ambiguous expressions that the program fails to represent; and (\emph{iv}) \textit{Calculation errors}, where incorrect float digits in the Python code lead to inaccurate calculation results.
+We divide the errors into four categories, as assessed by human annotators: (\emph{i})~\textit{Grounding errors}, where the program incorrectly associates data with the respective cells in the table; (\emph{ii})~\textit{Ambiguity errors}, where the claim contains ambiguous expressions that the program fails to represent; (\emph{iii})~\textit{Calculation errors}, where incorrect floating point arithmetic calculation in Python lead to inaccurate results and (\emph{iv}) \textit{Program errors}, which encompass mistakes such as incorrect or missing arguments/variables, and erroneous operations.
 We present the error analysis in Table~\ref{tab:pot_error_analysis}, and examples of program errors can be found in Figure~\ref{fig:PoTerror_1} and Figure~\ref{fig:PoTerror_2} in Appendix~\ref{append:pot_error}.
-Compared to other datasets, categories (\emph{i}) and (\emph{iii}) present unique challenges in our dataset.
-Category (\emph{i}) underlines the difficulty in accurately referencing the specific cells to which a claim refers.
-Category (\emph{iii}), on the other hand, emphasizes the difficulties posed by the ambiguous nature of scientific claims, such as ``A is significantly better than B'', to program-based methods.
+Compared to other datasets, categories (\emph{i}) and (\emph{ii}) present unique challenges in our dataset.
+Category~(\emph{i}) underlines the difficulty in accurately referencing the specific cells to which a claim refers.
+Category~(\emph{ii}), on the other hand, emphasizes the difficulties posed by the ambiguous nature of scientific claims, such as ``A is significantly better than B'', to program-based methods.
 This connection further emphasizes the contribution of our work in addressing the mismatches between reasoning types and the occurrence of grounding errors.